-SHORT-STAY ACCOMMODATION Strategies Actions Insert appropriate tourism land use definitions and permissibility in the Zoning Table for the 'Tourism' zone and other appropriate zones in the local planning scheme.
+SHORT-STAY ACCOMMODATION Strategies Actions 4.
 Allow a mix of land uses and use of innovative/modular construction methods for tourism developments.
-Increase supply of short-stay accommodation to ensure availability for tourists and short-term workforce demands.
-Provide meeting facilities, dump points for caravans, infrastructure for arrivals by sea or air.
-Ecotourism and Heritage Tourism Ecotourism and Heritage Tourism Support ecotourism and heritage tourism opportunities which celebrate the unique natural beauty, biodiversity and cultural values of the Shire.
+5. Increase supply of short-stay accommodation to ensure availability for tourists and short-term workforce demands.
+6. Provide meeting facilities, dump points for caravans, infrastructure for arrivals by sea or air.
+Ecotourism and Heritage Tourism Ecotourism and Heritage Tourism 1.
+Support ecotourism and heritage tourism opportunities which celebrate the unique natural beauty, biodiversity and cultural values of the Shire.
 In the 'Rural' zone, support the introduction of low impact, nature-based, eco-tourism or cultural tourism uses, with guidance through provisions in the Scheme and a local planning policy.